Osami Nagano: World War II

-According to some Japanese sources, Nagano presented a peace proposal before a conference on November 1, 1941 but this was ultimately struck down by Prime Minister Tojo Hideki..
+According to some Japanese sources, Nagano presented a peace proposal before a conference on November 1, 1941 but this was ultimately struck down by Prime Minister Hideki Tojo.

-Viewing it as a needless diversion of Japan's carrier fleet, Nagano initially opposed Admiral Isoroku Yamamoto's planned attack on Pearl Harbor, but reluctantly gave his approval for the attack after Yamamoto threatened to resign as Combined Fleet commander.
+Viewing it as a needless diversion of Japan's carrier fleet, Nagano initially opposed Admiral Isoroku Yamamoto's planned attack on Pearl Harbor.
+However, he reluctantly approved the attack after Yamamoto threatened to resign as the commander of the Combined Fleet.
+At meetings with the top Army staff between 1941 and 1944, Nagano reputedly napped.

 In 1943, Nagano was promoted to marshal admiral.
 By 1944, however, Japan had suffered serious military setbacks and Nagano had lost the confidence of Emperor Hirohito.
 With the emperor's approval, Prime Minister Hideki Tōjō and Navy Minister Shigetarō Shimada removed Nagano from his post and replaced him.
 Nagano spent the remainder of the war as an advisor to the government.